funkelab/drosophila_neurotransmitters/README.md

 ## How to change data (but I know how to use Git)
 Clone this repository and create a new branch.
 Modify the data file, commit with a meaningful name and push.
-Create a PR for your branch once you're happy with it.
+Create a PR for your branch once you are happy with it.

 ## About the data
 We aim to collate as much data from the literature as possible, that can be linked to a neuronal cell type from a  connectoem dataset.